 EmployBridge’s mission is to deliver a stronger workforce in areas like manufacturing, logistics, transportation, and more.
 Placing 400,000 associates annually to 12,000+ companies, EmployBridge’s success rests on the quality of conversations its coordinators have with candidates and their ability to remain productive.

-We sat down with Dale Sturgill, VP of Call Center Operations for EmployBridge’s 300 U.S.-based agents, and asked him about best practices and strategies for maintaining business continuity with Voice AI despite the rapid shift.
+We sat down with Dale Sturgill, VP of Call Center Operations for EmployBridge’s 300 U.S.-based agents, and asked him about best practices and strategies for maintaining business continuity with contact center AI despite the rapid shift.

 EmployBridge’s success is built on the personal touch they deliver in every interaction.
 Dale described them as a “face-to-face company,” with that human-to-human interaction a cornerstone providing a great customer experience in interviewing and hiring.